rdkit/rdkit/Docs/Book/Cookbook.rst

 | **Index ID#:** RDKitCB_33
 | **Summary:** Neutralize charged molecules by atom.

-This algorithm is adapted from Noel O'Boyle's nocharge code.
-It is a neutralization by atom approach and neutralizes atoms with a +1 or -1 charge by removing or adding hydrogen.
+This :code:`neutralize_atoms()` algorithm is adapted from Noel O'Boyle's nocharge code.
+It is a neutralization by atom approach and neutralizes atoms with a +1 or -1 charge by removing or adding hydrogen where possible.
 The SMARTS pattern checks for a hydrogen in +1 charged atoms and checks for no neighbors with a negative charge (for +1 atoms) and no neighbors with a positive charge (for -1 atoms), this is to avoid altering molecules with charge separation (e.g., nitro groups).

+The :code:`neutralize_atoms()` function differs from the :code:`rdMolStandardize.Uncharger` behavior. :code:`rdMolStandardize.Uncharger` will not change charges on a zwitterion such as :code:`C[N+](C)(C)CCC([O-])=O`, whereas the :code:`neutralize_atoms()` version will attempt to neutralize any atoms it can.
+That is, :code:`neutralize_atoms()` ignores the overall charge on the molecule, and neutralizes charges even if the neutralization introduces an overall formal charge on the molecule.
+See below for a comparison.

 .. testcode::